brandonespencer/Note-taker/README.md

-# Note-taker
+#  Note Taker

-Description
 Note taking application that uses Express.js back end and will save and retrieve user generated note data from a JSON file and then deploy the finished application to Heroku.

-#  Note Taker

 Write, save, and delete notes!